Identity Governance Blog

 Access governance is a foundational infrastructure for managing user permissions, access controls, on-premises and cloud access governance and compliance.

-Understanding Access Governance
+Key Components of Access Governance

 How Does Access Governance Work?